Approximating CKY with Transformers: Random PCFG Experiments

-\paragraph{Dataset size} Because we are interested in testing the ability of transformers to capture the CKY algorithm, we must ensure that the training set is sufficiently large that prediction errors can be attributed to the transformer failing to learn the algorithm, and not to sparsity in the training data.
+Our datasets consist of sentences sampled from these PCFGs and their corresponding parses, which were parsed with the CKY algorithm. \paragraph{Dataset size} Because we are interested in testing the ability of transformers to capture the CKY algorithm, we must ensure that the training set is sufficiently large that prediction errors can be attributed to the transformer failing to learn the algorithm, and not to sparsity in the training data.
 We ensure this by simply adding data until validation performance plateaus.
-In particular, we use 197K sentences for training and 2K held-out sentences.
+In particular, we use $\sim$200K sentences for training and 2K held-out sentences.
 To control the complexity of our datasets, we also limit the maximum sentence length to 30, which decreases the average sentence length from 20-25 words per sentence to 18.